Improving knockoffs with conditional calibration: Introduction

 A traditional approach to multiple testing would start with the usual two-sided $t$-test statistics $|\hat\beta_j| / \hat\sigma$, which are calculated from the ordinary least squares (OLS) estimator and the unbiased estimator of the error variance

 where $\RSS = \|\vct y - \mat X\hat{\vct \beta}\|_2^2$ is the residual sum of squares.
-Such $t$-tests are uniformly most powerful unbiased for the individual hypotheses.
 Then an appropriate multiplicity correction is applied to their corresponding $p$-values.
 The celebrated {\em Benjamini--Hochberg procedure} (BH), the best-known FDR-controlling method, orders the $p$-values from smallest to largest $p_{(1)} \leq \cdots \leq p_{(m)}$, and rejects

 While BH does not provably control FDR in this context due to the dependence between $p$-values, a corrected version called the {\em dependence-adjusted BH procedure} (dBH) does, while achieving nearly identical power \citep{fithian2022conditional}.